The Phasor Transformer: Resolving Attention Bottlenecks on the Unit Circle: Method

 The final architectural stage maps the deep phasor representation back into the Euclidean target domain.
 After the sequence is processed by the final transformer block, a designated terminal readout thread—typically corresponding to the final timestep $T$ in the context window—is isolated for decoding.
 The target scalar value $\hat{x}_{T+1}$ is predicted by extracting the angle of this output phasor and reversing the initial mapping scale:

-where $\phi_{\mathrm{out},0}=\arg(z_{\mathrm{out},0})$ represents the exact phase of the primary output thread.
+where $\phi_{\mathrm{out},0}=\Phi_{\mathrm{norm}}\!\bigl(\arg(z_{\mathrm{out},0})\bigr)$ is the triangle-folded phase of the primary output thread (\Cref{prop:readout_fold}).
 This deterministic projection avoids the necessity of a dense, multi-layer perceptron readout head, drastically reducing final-stage parameter overhead while preserving the structural interpretability of the model.